COVID-19 Vaccine Information

-Fully vaccinated individuals are recommended to follow CDC guidance.
-In general, fully vaccinated individuals who have been exposed to COVID-19 case and are asymptomatic do not need to quarantine or get tested.
+- In general, fully vaccinated individuals who have been exposed to a COVID-19 case and are asymptomatic do not need to quarantine, but they should get tested 5 days after exposure.
 Exceptions and other considerations may apply.
-Please see CDC webpage and Quarantine Guidance for Fully Vaccinated People for more information.
+Please see the County Public Health Department’s Home Isolation and Quarantine Guidance - Contact Tracing webpage for more information.

 Should families who have traveled out of state be required to quarantine before returning to school?
 (TK-12; Programs for Children/Youth)

-The Mandatory Directive on Travel is no longer in effect.
+The State and County do not have any requirements regarding quarantining after travel.
 Fully vaccinated individuals are recommended to follow CDC guidance for domestic and international travel.
-In general for domestic travel, fully vaccinated individuals who do not have COVID-19 symptoms do not need to get tested before or after travel or quarantine after travel.
+In general, for domestic travel, fully vaccinated individuals who do not have COVID-19 symptoms do not need to get tested before or after travel or quarantine after travel.
 For international travel, fully vaccinated individuals should follow CDC recommendations and may still need to test or quarantine depending on requirements issued by the destination authority.

 For individuals who have not been fully vaccinated, non-essential travel should still be avoided to reduce the risk of virus transmission.
 Non-vaccinated travelers should still get tested before and after travel, and quarantine after travel, unless traveling for essential purposes.
 Please see CDPH Travel Advisory for detailed guidance.